Zack Snyder's Justice League: Plot

-Thousands of years ago Apokoliptian warlord Darkseid and his Parademon attempt to conquer the Earth using three devices called Mother Boxes, but he is foiled by an alliance of the "Old Gods", Amazons, Atlanteans, humans, and a Green Lantern.
-Darkseid flees, leaving behind the Boxes, which the Amazons, Atlanteans, and humans each guard.
-In the present, the death of Superman at the hands of Doomsday triggers the Boxes' reactivation, attracting Steppenwolf, Darkseid's disgraced lieutenant.
-Steppenwolf aims to regain Darkseid's favor by gathering the boxes to form "The Unity", which would terraform Earth into a copy of their homeworld.
+Thousands of years ago, Apokoliptian warlord Darkseid and his Parademons attempt to invade Earth using the combined energies of three Mother Boxes to form "The Unity", a phenomenon which would instantly devastate Earth and terraform it into a copy of their homeworld.
+This would allow Darkseid to harvest the Anti-Life Equation, a secret power capable of controlling all sentient free will in the multiverse, from the planet unchallenged.
+However, the invasion is foiled by an alliance of the Old Gods, Amazons, Atlanteans, humanity, and extraterrestrial beings.
+The Mother Boxes are then separated and hidden in different locations.

-Steppenwolf reaches Themyscira through a portal and fights the Amazons to obtain their Mother Box.
-Diana Prince receives a warning from the Amazons, then learns about Darkseid's assault on Earth and Steppenwolf.
-She informs Bruce Wayne, as the two are seeking to form a team of metahumans in order to protect the planet.
-After failing to recruit Arthur Curry, Bruce locates Barry Allen, while Diana locates the cyborg Victor Stone.
-Barry joins while Victor refuses until his father, Silas, and other S.T.A.R.
-Labs employees are kidnapped by Parademons who seek the humans' Mother Box.
-Steppenwolf kidnaps and kills Atlantean guards watching over their Mother Box and takes it, with only Mera and a reluctant Arthur surviving the encounter.
+Millennia later, Superman's death following the battle with Doomsday reactivates the Boxes.
+This attracts Steppenwolf, Darkseid's disgraced lieutenant who seeks to regain his favor.
+Steppenwolf reaches Themyscira through a portal and fights to obtain the Amazons' Mother Box.
+Diana Prince informs Bruce Wayne, as the two seek to form a team of metahumans to protect the planet.
+After failing to recruit Arthur Curry, Bruce locates Barry Allen, who joins enthusiastically.

-The team receives intelligence from Gotham City Police Commissioner James Gordon, leading them to Steppenwolf's forces in an abandoned underwater facility.
-Although the team rescues several kidnapped employees, the facility is flooded, trapping them until Arthur helps them escape.
+Diana locates Victor Stone, who joins after his father, Silas, and other S.T.A.R.
+Labs employees are kidnapped by Parademons seeking humanity's Mother Box.
+Steppenwolf kills Atlantean guards and takes their Mother Box, forcing Arthur to join the group.
 Victor retrieves the last Mother Box, which he had hidden.
-He reveals that it was used to rebuild his body after a car accident, explaining that the Boxes can rearrange matter at the will of their users.
-The group realizes they could resurrect Superman using the box, though Steppenwolf will detect its use.
-Meanwhile, Steppenwolf receives a vision of the Anti-Life Equation on Earth, a secret power sought by Darkseid to control all of existence, and informs him.
-The team exhumes Clark Kent's body and places it in the amniotic fluid of the genesis chamber in a Kryptonian ship.
-After Barry activates the Mother Box, an amnesiac Clark is resurrected, attacking the group after Victor's cybernetics targets him in self-defense.
-Right as he is about to kill Batman, Lois Lane arrives to calm him down.
-They travel to his family home in Smallville, where he regains his memories.
-Steppenwolf retrieves the last Mother Box, but Silas sacrifices himself to supercharge it with laser heat, allowing Victor to track it.
+He reveals his father used it to rebuild his body after a car accident, explaining that the Boxes can rearrange matter.
+The group realizes they could resurrect Superman using the Box.
+The team exhumes Clark Kent's body and places it in a Kryptonian ship.
+They successfully resurrect him, but Clark fails to remember who he is, so attacks the group.
+Lois Lane arrives and placates him, then they go together to Clark's family home in Smallville, allowing him to regain his memories.
+Steppenwolf retrieves the last Mother Box, but not before Victor's father sacrifices himself to supercharge it with laser heat, allowing Victor to track it.
+Without Superman, the five heroes travel to the abandoned Russian city Pozharnov, where Steppenwolf aims to form the Unity.